curry-packages/spicey/resource_files/README.md

   This directory contains the implementation of the data model, i.e., it contains the Curry module `<MODEL>.curry` implementing the access to the database which are generated from the ER description.
+  Note that this module defines also the location of the **actual database** containing all data (see definition of `sqliteDBFile`).
+  This definition should be adapted to the actual deployment of the generated system.

   In addition to the Curry program, this directory also contains the Curry file of the original ER description (file `<MODEL>_ERD.curry`), the term files of the transformed ER description (`<MODEL>_ERDT.term`),